Authors

 Set up GitHub Action workflows that support package registration and releases.

-that use the same key pair that is used by the docs
+CompatHelper that use the same key pair that is used by the docs job in CI.yml.

 (OPTIONAL) Prepare the package artifacts.